 In all cases where TinkerTool System likes you to specify a file system object, you can use any of the following methods to enter the requested data:

 When you are using TinkerTool System to modify a system setting of macOS, it tries to let the changes take effect immediately.
 Note that macOS may ask you to enter name and password of an administrative user first before the actual change takes place.
-You see that the change has been applied successfully if the user interface keeps its new state, e.g. a check mark you have set “sticks,” or a radio button you have pressed keeps the marker in its new position.
+You see that the change has been applied successfully if the user interface keeps its new state, e.g. a check mark you have set “sticks,” or a radio button you have clicked keeps the marker in its new position.

 For features which do not affect a simple setting but actually execute some operation, for example to delete a selected file, TinkerTool System will show a dialog sheet after the operation has been completed.
 The sheet will confirm whether the operation was successful or whether it has failed for some reason.
 More complex operations which might run for several minutes are accompanied by a textual report, displayed either during the operation, or after it has completed, depending on technical situation.
 The reports can be saved into text files, or be printed for future reference.